 Many solar batteries are rated for indoor use only.

 The Tesla Powerwall can be stored outside (based on your area’s temperature compatibility).

 A lithium-ion battery often has a longer DoD, longer lifespan, and lower maintenance.
 Other types of solar batteries on the market include lead-acid, lithium-ion, lithium-polymer, deep-cycle, saltwater, and solar gel.

 Should you buy the Tesla Powerwall in 2022?

 The Tesla Powerwall is one of the top solar batteries on the market, and it’s easy to see why.
 It has plenty of advantages over the average solar battery.
 But despite its advantages, the Powerwall also has some downsides.
 Let’s take a look at the Tesla solar battery’s pros and cons.

 When you’re deciding whether the Tesla Powerwall is right for you, there’s a lot to consider.
-The Tesla Powerwall can help you maintain power to your home regardless of power outages or winter weather.
-However, the Powerwall has a price tag of $11,050, and other solar batteries are available for half of that cost.
+The Tesla Powerwall can help you maintain power in your home regardless of power outages or winter weather.
+However, the Powerwall has a price tag of $11,500, and other solar batteries are available for less.
 But the most important factor is whether the Powerwall is compatible with your solar system.

 Due to testing limitations, our team does not have firsthand experience with Tesla solar panels and batteries.
 However, the facts and reviews explained on SaveOnEnergy.com come from proprietary data, solar pricing from Berkeley Lab, and extensive research by our in-house team.
 We are confident in our product reviews and guidelines for our valued readers through analysis from these sources.